jmnarloch/gocd-health-check-plugin/README.md

 ### Url

-The url to the the application health status. (required)
+The url to the application health information. (required)

 Example: http://localhost:8080/health